Andrew Moses (He/Him)

 All About Me

-I graduated from Loyola University Chicago in 2014 with a concentration in Child and Family Practice, and since then I’ve had the privilege of working with clients across the life span.
+I graduated from Loyola University Chicago in 2014 with a concentration in Child and Family Practice, and since then I have had the privilege of working with clients across the life span.

-In addition to my work with young people, I’ve also had the opportunity to work with adults of all ages.
-From college students figuring out their path, to parents balancing responsibilities, to older adults navigating transitions and loss, I’ve supported clients through many different seasons of life.
+In addition to my work with young people, I have also had the opportunity to work with adults of all ages.
+From college students figuring out their path, to parents balancing responsibilities, to older adults navigating transitions and loss, I have supported clients through many different seasons of life.
 This range of experience has shaped me into a therapist who values meeting people exactly where they are.

 My approach is collaborative, compassionate, and grounded in evidence-based practices.
-I work alongside my clients to identify what’s getting in the way of living a more fulfilling life and to develop tools for moving forward.
-Whether you’re a teenager working through self-confidence, an adult feeling weighed down by anxiety or depression, or someone facing a major life change, I am here to help you feel less alone in the process and more equipped to find healing and growth.
+I work alongside my clients to identify what is getting in the way of living a more fulfilling life and to develop tools for moving forward.
+Whether you are a teenager working through self-confidence, an adult feeling weighed down by anxiety, OCD, or depression, or someone facing a major life change, I am here to help you feel less alone in the process and more equipped to find healing and growth.

 In my spare time, I love spending time with my family, collecting comic books, and following Chicago sports.
-Whether it’s cheering for the Bears, the Bulls, or the Sox, I’m always ready to talk sports and share in the excitement of being a lifelong fan.
+Whether it is cheering for the Bears, the Bulls, or the Sox, I am always ready to talk sports and share in the excitement of being a lifelong fan.